craigbrinkerhoff/CONUS_ephemeral/README.md

 Here, we are interested in modeling how much water (and river network) will lose Clean Water Act regulation under this new ruling.

 ## Workflow
-- This analysis uses `targets` to pipeline the entire workflow and ensure complete reproducibility.
+- This analysis uses `targets` and static branching to pipeline the entire workflow and ensure complete reproducibility.
 For more on using `targets` for reproducible workflows, see [here](https://books.ropensci.org/targets/).

-- To run the analysis in serial, execute `tar_make()` from within the project repo. `tar_watch()` will enable a Shiny app to track progress as the analysis is performed.
-Inputs and setup are designated as a workflow in the `_targets.R` script.
-Specify the level 4 HUC basins to run using the `huc4` object within the `values` tibble.

-- While this repo has not been setup to run in parallel across nodes on an HPC, it was built to run across cores on a single node within an HPC.
-To do this, make sure that the `clustermq` package is installed and use `tar_make_clustermq(workers = 24)` with your desired number of cores.
+Inputs and setup are described in the `_targets.R` script.

-- To view a proper workflow dependency chart, execute `tar_visnetwork()`.
+- To view a proper workflow dependency chart, execute `tar_visnetwork(level_separation=500)`.
+The result of this is also saved in `docs/dag.html`.

-- The `src/aggregate.R` script will aggregate results stored as target objects into summary data frames and shapefiles (outside of the pipline) and build figures too.
-These shapefiles are then used in QGIS to build the maps.
+- ### To run
+  - **Serial:**  execute `tar_make()` from within the project repo.
+  - **Parallel on HPC:** Each HUC4 basin is setup as a pipeline branch and can be submitted as independent jobs via an HPC scheduler and the `clustermq` package.
+From within a small interactive session (be a good steward and don't use login nodes!!!!), execute `tar_make(clustermq(workers=x))` for however many workers you want.
+    - Make sure options is setup correctly in `_targets.R`
+    - Job specifications are detailed in `slurm.tmpl`.
+This only works for a SLURM scheduler.
+    - Necessary details on using `clustermq` are [here]('https://mschubert.github.io/clustermq/index.html').

 ## Note
-- Make sure your working directory is set to the project repo!!!

 - This analysis uses the `renv` package for reproducibility.
 It creates a private library of R packages, snapshotted at specific versions so that near complete reproducibility is possible.

-- `renv` is used to build R libraries for `R 4.1.2`.
-Only this version of R is guaranteed to work.
+- Follow `conda_setup.md` to reproduce the virtual environment used for this analysis.
+Note some R packages were installed outside of `renv` because of Linux library access issues when using `renv` within a conda environment...

 - Note that the data is stored in another repo.
 While the user specifies the path to this repo within `_targets.R`, there are also hard-coded sub-directories within that repo.
 Check the functions in `src/analysis.R` to make sure you set up the folder structure correctly.